Skip to content

 Is agent search optimization different from SEO?

-It is SEO applied to AI-powered search and recommendation surfaces.
+It is SEO applied to AI search and recommendation surfaces.
 The work is still technical SEO, page structure, schema, internal linking, and better commercial landing pages.

 Is this the same as agent engine search optimization?